askedrelic/asktherelic.com/_posts/2010-04-05-my-perfect-osx-terminal-setup.markdown

 [TerminalColors](http://blog.fallingsnow.net/2009/08/28/fixing-colors-in-terminal-app-on-10-6/) is a plugin that updates the default colors to be less jarring and lets you use the standard OSX color picker to choose any color you want.
 Downloadable [here](http://cloud.github.com/downloads/evanphx/terminalcolours/TerminalColours-SL.tar.gz).

 These tweaks help me use Terminal better and make my life easier.
+If you want more tips on OSX Finder and Terminal integration, check out my other post [here](/2009/01/31/osx-terminal-and-finder-integration/).
 Hope they help you as well!